-Resentme ents People Column #1 I'm resentful at: Column #4 Column #5 Do each column ve Where had we been selfish, dishonest, self-seeking and frightened?
+Resentme ents People e Column #1 I'm resentful at: Column #4 Column #5 Do each column ve Where had we been selfish, dishonest, self-seeking and frightened?
 Where were we to blame?
 Our wrongs Our faults Our own mistakes Dad I was selfish, dishonest, self-seeking and frightened in my attitudes, the way I treated, the ways I avoided, and the ways I tried to get even with my father.
 He was wrong, I was right.
-I would come up with alibis., real or imagined, so I wouldn't spend time with him when he did try to do so with me I blamed him for everything wrong in my life I drank to oblivion and stayed resentful I never tried to work things out with him Institutions Column #1 I'm resentful at: Column #4 Column #5 Do each column ve Where had we been selfish, dishonest, self-seeking and frightened?
+Institution ons Column #1 Column #4 Column #5 Do each column ve Where had we been selfish, dishonest, self-seeking and frightened?
 Where were we to blame?
-Our wrongs Our faults Our own mistakes I was selfish, dishonest, self-seeking and frightened by my irresponsible, immature and defiant attitudes & actions I treated fellow students, teachers, assignments, rules and regulations with total disregard and adversity I wasted time, resources, and took everything for granted I lived by my own agenda I was lazy I drank at school and abused, manipulated and broke the rules on purpose.
-I was a professional victim and victimizer Principles Column #1 I'm resentful at: Column #4 Column #5 Do each column ve Where had we been selfish, dishonest, self-seeking and frightened?
+Our wrongs Our faults Our own mistakes Catholic School I was selfish, dishonest, self-seeking and frightened by my irresponsible, immature and defiant attitudes & actions I treated fellow students, teachers, assignments, rules and regulations with total disregard and adversity I wasted time, resources, and took everything for granted I lived by my own agenda I was lazy I drank at school and abused, manipulated and broke the rules on purpose.
+I was a professional victim and victimizer S Principl es Column #1 I'm resentful at: Column #4 Column #5 Do each column ve Where had we been selfish, dishonest, self-seeking and frightened?
 Where were we to blame?
-Our wrongs Our faults Our own mistakes Competition I was selfish, dishonest, self-seeking and frightened by being passive and aggressive I lived the role of a victim or a victimizer My agendas, wants, & desires were based upon ignorance & contempt I lived a fear based life serving only one thing: Me!
+Our wrongs Our faults Our own mistakes I was selfish, dishonest, self-seeking and frightened by being passive and aggressive I lived the role of a victim or a victimizer My agendas, wants, & desires were based upon ignorance & contempt I lived a fear based life serving only one thing: Me!
 I would lie and cheat so I could win.
 I would either run & hide, or stay and fight I'd never compromise I was full of fear I was always talkin' the talk; but never walkin' the walk.
 I anticipated and hardly ever participated I was two-faced, an actor.
 I drank over it To escape and or to deal with it